kyleotoole91/orca-ireland/README.md

 The Database is MongoDB, making it a MERN stack.
 It's hosted on a Digital Ocean Droplet (Ubuntu VM) for $6 per month (this includes a faster CPU for extra $1).
 This machine hosts both the frontend and backed servers on different ports.
-The database is alson located here.
+The database is hosted located here but not accessible publicly.
 There is 25GB of storage on this droplet.

 Server Setup Cheat Sheet